a-paija/CRM-Sales-Review/README.md

 - SQL explains **why those differences exist**

 Together, they enable both **monitoring and decision-making**, bridging the gap between reporting and strategy.

----

-## 🚀 Strategic Recommendations

-### 1. Improve Conversion on High-Value Products
-Focus on GTX Pro, MG Advanced, and GTX Plus Pro, where the largest revenue gaps exist.

----

-### 2. Strengthen Pricing Discipline
-Reduce reliance on discounting in lower-tier products and reinforce value-based selling.

----

-### 3. Scale High-Value Sales Strategies
-Replicate successful deal patterns from the East region across other regions.

----

-### 4. Optimize Sales Cycle Management
-Encourage longer, more deliberate deal cycles for higher win rates and better outcomes.

----

-### 5. Standardize Sales Performance Frameworks
-Adopt weighted performance metrics to improve coaching, evaluation, and team consistency.

----

-## 🛠️ Tools & Techniques

-- SQL (CTEs, aggregations, window functions)
-- Tableau / Power BI (dashboard development)
-- Data modeling (performance scoring)
-- Business analysis (revenue optimization)

----

-## ✅ Final Takeaway

-MavenTech has a strong revenue foundation and healthy conversion rates, but its growth is constrained by:

-- Heavy reliance on a small number of products
-- Significant revenue leakage (~$6M)
-- Inconsistent pricing strategies
-- Variability in sales execution

-The largest opportunity lies not in increasing pipeline volume, but in **improving conversion efficiency, pricing discipline, and strategic focus on high-value opportunities**.